ahsan598/devops-projects-hands-on/vagrant-devops-vms/README.md

 ### 💡 Use Cases

-- DevOps tool installations (e.g., Jenkins, Docker, Ansible)
+- Installing and testing DevOps tools (e.g., Jenkins, Ansible)
-- Kubernetes multi-node simulations
+- Simulating multi-node clusters or environments
-- CI/CD and networking practice
+- CI/CD pipeline experiments and local networking practice
-- Offline testing and isolated environments
+- Offline sandboxing for isolated DevOps workflows

 ### 📌 Notes

-- Vagrantfile dynamically reads from config.yaml
+- Vagrantfile dynamically reads from `config.yaml`
 - Ideal for offline testing or quick rebuilds
-- Not meant for production use
+- Not intended for production use

----

-> 📘 **Note:** This setup is part of my personal DevOps lab for experimentation and hands-on learning.
-Use with caution in real environments.